kubernetes/committee-security-response/private-distributors-list.md

 team required to fix an issue, they must agree to the same terms and only find out information on a need-to-know basis.

-As a clarifying example, this policy forbids PSC members (or others who don't work on a distribution) from sharing list information with their non-distributor employers.
+As a clarifying example, this policy forbids SRC members (or others who don't work on a distribution) from sharing list information with their non-distributor employers.